raindogdance/FAQ/whirlpool.md

 ### Who is behind Whirlpool?

-The Company that is developing Wasabi is [Katana Cryptographic](https://katanacrypto.com/) who are best known for developing [Samourai Wallet](https://samouraiwallet.com/) - a superb mobile (currently android only) bitcoin wallet.
+The Company that is developing Whirlpool is [Katana Cryptographic](https://katanacrypto.com/) who are best known for developing [Samourai Wallet](https://samouraiwallet.com/) - a superb mobile (currently android only) bitcoin wallet.

 ### What is Whirlpool?